Psara dryalis

-Psara dryalis is a moth in the family Crambidae.
+Psara dryalis is a species of moth in the family Crambidae.
 It was described by Francis Walker in 1859.
-It is found in the Dominican Republic, Puerto Rico, Jamaica, Cuba and from the southwestern United States to Central America.
+It is found in the Dominican Republic, Puerto Rico, Jamaica, Cuba and from the south-western United States to Central America.

 The wingspan is about 26 mm.
 The wings are iridescent with purplish-cinereous interior and exterior lines and blackish marginal spots.
 Adults have been recorded on wing from July to September in the United States.